-An exploration of kaupapa Māori education, second language acquisition; an introduction to Te Marautanga o Aotearoa; and a working knowledge of Te Aho Arataki Marau mō te Ako I Te Reo Māori - Kura Auraki.
+An exploration of kaupapa Māori education, second language acquisition, and develops a working knowledge of Te Aho Arataki Marau mō te Ako i Te Reo Māori – Kura Auraki.

 - Limited to